donuts qui coule

 • Better knowledge of one's anatomy

-• Fewer inhibitions after the experience of childbirth
+• Fewer inhibitions following the experience of childbirth

 6. It could have health benefits

-Beyond immediate pleasure, cervical orgasm could present several advantages:
+Beyond immediate pleasure, the cervical orgasm is said to offer several benefits:

-• Oxytocin released acts as a natural painkiller.
+• The oxytocin released acts as a natural painkiller.

 • Powerful anti-stress effect

-• Increased feeling of connection to one's body
+• Heightened sense of connection with one's body

 • Possible improvement of self-esteem

-7. We have been talking about it for less than 50 years
+7. It has only been spoken about for less than 50 years

-The history of the recognition of this orgasm is revealing of our relationship to what is called female sexuality.
+The history of the recognition of this orgasm is revealing of our relationship to so-called female sexuality.

-• Total absence of mention in medical literature
+• Complete absence of any mention in the medical literature

 • Female pleasure was limited to the clitoris in studies